carcie/mining-eval/MODEL.md

 ### 3.3 Effective Hashrate and Revenue

-Since the miner throttles with available generation, the **realised hashrate** in hour $t$ is scaled proportionally to the power drawn:
+Since the miner throws with available generation, the **realised hashrate** in hour $t$ is scaled proportionally to the power drawn:

 $$H_{\text{eff}}(t) = H_{\text{inst}} \times \frac{P_{\text{load}}(t)}{P_{\max}}$$